petarturukalo/gtune/README.md

 # Description

-A C guiter "tuner", but actually more of a monophonic guitar string note/frequency tracker that can be used for tuning.
+A C guitar "tuner", but actually more of a monophonic guitar string note/frequency tracker that can be used for tuning.
 It uses the default microphone and currently doesn't bother handling not having an input audio device (mic).
 What can be customised are input parameters such as sample rate and chunk size, but not as command line